OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-location-of-an-appointment.md

 # Get or set the location when composing an appointment in Outlook

-The JavaScript API for Office provides properties and methods to manage the location of an appointment that the user is composing.
+The Office JavaScript API provides properties and methods to manage the location of an appointment that the user is composing.
 Currently, there are two properties that provide an appointment's location:

 - [item.location](../reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md#properties): Basic API that allows you to get and set the location.
 - [item.enhancedLocation](../reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md#properties): Enhanced API that allows you to get and set the location, and includes specifying the [location type](/javascript/api/outlook/office.mailboxenums.locationtype).
 The type is `LocationType.Custom` if you set the location using `item.location`.